evelynyee/dsc180a-q1/README.md

 _IR-TF-IDF treats the seed word set for each class as a query.
 The relevance of a document to a label is computed by aggregated TF-IDF values of its respective seed words.
 The label with the highest relevance is assigned to each document.
 Word2Vec first learns word vector representations (Mikolov et al., 2013) for all terms in the corpus and derive label representations by aggregating the vectors of its respective seed words.
 Finally, each document is labeled with the most similar label based on cosine similarity._

-We will explain these two methods in the discussion session.
-If you have any questions, please get prepared to raise them during the discussion.

 ### Dependencies
 - python (3.11.6)